Fiberglass pools are getting popular worldwide due to the wide range of benefits they offer.

 Since most of the ladder material will be submerged under the water (or will remain wet most time), it’s essential that you choose the paint that is waterproof.

-While there are few enamels, acrylics (or latex paints) designed for waterproofing not all of them can be used on ladders and steps of the pool.
+While there are few enamels and acrylics (or latex paints) designed for waterproofing, not all of them can be used on ladders and steps of the pool.